-Figure 11.11 g-estimation is rendered valid by including a unobserved, and temporal order: U_1, Z, X_1, U_2, Y , we see that both (3.62) and (3.62), hence (3.63), are satisfied with $L_1 = 0$, while taking the whole past $L_1 = Z$ would violate both.
+Figure 11.11 g-estimation is rendered valid by including a non-predecessor S. unobserved, and temporal order: U_1 , Z, X_1 , U_2 , Y, we see that both (3.62) and (3.62), hence (3.63), are satisfied with $L_1 = 0$, while taking the whole past $L_1 = Z$ would violate both.
 (Robins (1986) did not insist on temporal ordering; it is implied in (Robins, 1995).)
 Example 11.3.2 Figure 11.11 demonstrates cases where defining L_k as the set of "nondescendants" of X_k (as opposed to temporal predecessors of X_k) broadens (3.62).
 Assuming temporal order: U_1 , X_1 , S, Y, both (3.62) and (3.62) are satisfied with $L_1 = S$, but not with $L_1 = 0$.
 Example 11.3.3 In a previous edition of this book (2009) it was argued that Figure 11.12 demonstrates cases where (3.62) is not satisfied, while the graphical condition of (3.62) is.
 A recent analysis by Richardson and Robins (Working Paper Number 128, Center for Statistics and Social Sciences, University of Washington, April 2013) shows this not to be the case.
-Since condition (3.62) refers to one specific instantiation of X{k-1} , not to X{k-1} as a variable, it is satisfied in the graph of Fig. 11.11.
+Since condition (3.62) refers to one specific instantiation of \overline{X}{k-1} , not to \overline{X}{k-1} as a variable, it is satisfied in the graph of Fig. 11.11.
 I am grateful to Richardson and Robins for this illuminating observation.
 A more serious weakness of articulating scientific assumptions in the language of counterfactuals (or potential outcomes) is opacity.
 The counterfactual condition (3.62) that legitimizes the use of the g-formula evokes no scientific context to judge the plausibility of the condition. port.
 Epidemiologists who apply this formula are doing so under no guidance of substantive medical knowledge.
-Fortunately, graphical methods are rapidly making their way into epidemiological practice (Greenland et al. 1999a; Robins 2001; Hernán et al. 2002; Greenland and Brumback 2002; Kaufman et al. 2005; Petersen et al. 2006; VanderWeele and Robins 2007) as more and more researchers begin to understand the assumptions behind g-estimation.
-With the added understanding that structural equation causal models subsume, unify, and underlie the graphical, counterfactual potential outcome γ{Λ} and sufficient component (Rothman 1976) approaches to causation,12 epidemiology stands a good chance of becoming the first discipline to fully liberate itself from past recognition dogmas and "break through our academically enforced reluctance to think directly about causes (Weinberg 2007)." replace footnote 12 text 12 Thi Connections between SEMs and potential outcomes have been noted in many fields, including Bru epidemiology (Greenland and Brumback 2002), economics (Heckman and Vytlacil 2007), Wir sociology (Morgan and Winship 2007), and even statistics (Cox and Wermuth 2004).
-We here resp wish to emphasize further that the two are one and the same species (logically isomorphic), so tura that a theorem in one is a theorem in the other; as a consequence, SEMs provide the semantic basis as well a parsimonous and transparent representation for potential outcomes (Chapter 7). replace with corrected Example 11.3.3
+Fortunately, graphical methods are rapidly making their way into epidemiological practice (Greenland et al. 1999a; Robins 2001; Hernán et al. 2002; Greenland and Brumback 2002; Kaufman et al. 2005; Petersen et al. 2006; VanderWeele and Robins 2007) as more and more researchers begin to understand the assumptions behind grestimation.
+With the added understanding that structural equation causal models subsume, unify, and underlie the graphical, counterfactually potential outcome and sufficient component (Rothman 1976) approaches to causation, 12 epidemiology stands a good chance of becoming the first discipline to fully liberate itself from past dogmas and "break through our academically enforced reluctance to think directly about causes (Weinberg 2007)." replace with corrected Example 11.3.3 sentences replace two their estimation routines.
+Given the general recognition replace footnote 12 text Thi Connections between SEMs and potential outcomes have been noted in many fields, including Bru epidemiology (Greenland and Brumback 2002), economics (Heckman and Vytlacil 2007), Win sociology (Morgan and Winship 2007), and even statistics (Cox and Wermuth 2004).
+We here rest wish to emphasize further that the two are one and the same species (logically isomorphic), so turn that a theorem in one is a theorem in the other; as a consequence, SEMs provide the semantic basis as well a parsimonous and transparent representation for potential outcomes (Chapter 7).
+Errata for J. Pearl, Causality: Models, Reasoning, and Inference (2nd edition).